 Given that there will be thousands of dirty diapers in your baby’s first year, a sturdy changing table is a nursery essential.
 While you will become skilled at changing these diapers on the fly, a changing table with drawers or shelves can keep you feeling organized amongst the new-baby frenzy.
 Organize diapers and swaddling blankets in changing table drawers while keeping an upper shelf open for the other must-haves, like wipes and ointments.
 Most changing tables also feature a comfortable curved pad that prevents baby from rolling in either direction, making changing diapers that much easier.

 A big basket on the floor next to your baby’s crib is more than a cute piece of decor — baskets are great for housing extra blankets, burp cloths, and even toys.
 Make sure to position them where you’ll need them most: blankets by the crib, burp cloths by the rocker, and toys within easy reach for baby.

 Babies often go through several changes of clothing each day, making an organized dresser a much-needed piece of nursery furniture.
 Infant dressers should have at least three drawers and feature compartments for socks, bibs, and other small items.
 For tips on fitting a dresser into your baby’s room, read How to Arrange Baby Nursery Furniture.

+From spiting up to dirty diapers and dribbled baby food that misses the bib, your baby will likely go through a lot of outfits.
 With all the clothes that your baby will wear, you will find a clothes hamper to be a baby nursery essential.
 Hampers are available in a wide range of materials and styles, and many bedding sets offer coordinating hamper designs.